Piecewise deterministic sampling with splitting schemes: Ergodicity of splitting schemes of BPS and ZZS

 For splitting schemes of the BPS, we work under the following condition. \begin{assumption} The dimension is $d \geq 2$, the velocity equilibrium $\nu$ is the uniform measure on $\mathbb S^{d-1}$.
 There exists $C>0$ such that

 for all $x\in\R^d$.
 Moreover, $\|\na^2 \psi\|_\infty < \infty$ and, without loss of generality, $\inf \psi = 1$. \end{assumption}

 Notice that, when $d=1$, the BPS and the ZZS coincide, in which case we refer to Theorem~\ref{thm:ergodicity_zzs} below.
 Our result of ergodicity for splitting schemes of the BPS is the following. \begin{theorem} Consider any scheme of the BPS based on the decomposition \textbf{D},\textbf{R},\textbf{B}.
-Under Assumption~\ref{assu:BPSscheme}, there exist $\delta_0,a,C''>0,\tilde \kappa\in(0,1)$ and $V:\R^d\times\mathbb S^{d-1} \rightarrow [1,+\infty)$ satisfying
+Under Assumption~\ref{assu:BPSscheme}, the chains have a unique stationary distribution and there exist $\delta_0,C''>0,\tilde \kappa\in(0,1)$ and $V:\R^d\times\mathbb S^{d-1} \rightarrow [1,+\infty)$ satisfying